New Jersey Emergency Room Negligence Lawyers

 - Delayed treatment: delayed treatment due to busy conditions can have devastating consequences, particularly for patients suffering from a stroke, heart attack, or asthma attack.

 Depending on your situation, there may be multiple parties responsible for your injury.
-The lawyers at Shebell & Shebell are experienced in reviewing medical records to determine which party or parties is responsible for you injury, including:
+The lawyers at Shebell & Shebell are experienced in reviewing medical records to determine which party or parties are responsible for your injury, including:

 - The hospital